-The program begins with a four-week intensive known as ‘Boot Camp.’Students receive certification in sanitation and safe food handling as well as testing to be a licensed alcohol server in the State of New Mexico.
-Chef instructors lead the students through basic cooking methods, product identification and proficiency in using professional kitchen equipment.
+The program begins with a five-week intensive known as ‘Boot Camp.’Students receive certifications in safe food handling, sanitation, and nutrition, as well as alcohol server licensing in the state of New Mexico.
+Chef instructors lead the students through basic cooking methods, product identification, and proficiency in using professional kitchen equipment.

 The First Rotation introduces the fundamentals of pastry, garde manger, and à la carte cookery as participants move into the laboratory kitchens and continue their hands-on training.